alephium/old-wiki/src/Smart-Contract-Guide.md

 }
 ```

 Congratulations!
-You have deployed and used your first smart contract on Alephium ! :rocket:
+You have deployed and used your first smart contract on Alephium! 🚀

 ## Contract State

 From the previous sections, we can see that:

 * When a contract is created, a contract output will be generated regardless of whether a token is issued or not.
-If a token is issued, there will be an initial number of tokens in the output tokens list
+If a token is issued, there will be an initial number of tokens in the output tokens list.
 * Calling the contract will consume the contract output and generate a new contract output.
-In the above example, we can see that the contract output generated when the contract is created is consumed, and then a new contract output is generated
+In the above example, we can see that the contract output generated when the contract is created is consumed, and then a new contract output is generated.
 * Calling the contract may also modify the state of the contract.
 In the above example, it will be modified after calling `MyToken.buy`.

 Let's take a look at what the contract state specifically includes: